uchicago-cs/student-resource-guide/tutorials/linux-advanced.rst

 .. note::

-    The shell is generally pretty flexible about the amount of white space separating commands, arguments, etc., so it will run any of the following as well::
+    What actually acts as a separator between the comments is the semicolon, and the shell is generally pretty flexible about the amount of white space separating commands, arguments, etc., so it will run any of the following as well::

         $ pwd;ls
         $ pwd ;ls
         $ pwd; ls
         $ pwd       ;        ls

 Working with Input/Output Streams
 ---------------------------------